top of page

 The Cabin Beneath the Willow Tree: A Poem

-Sit with me till the leaves brown and wilt above our heads, without our ever knowing when the wind plucks them free.
-Now, once more,...
+Sit with me till the leaves brown and wilt above our heads, without us ever knowing when the wind plucks them free.
+Now, once more, slivers of fading light stream through the window, your smile pressed against the sunbeams, and that’s all I need, until our breath grows fragile and thin, and we must leave this cabin beneath the old willow tree.

 Chris Kerekes